Savitri Khanolkar: Early life

 Born in Neuchâtel, Switzerland to a Hungarian father André de Maday, professor of sociology at Geneva University and President of the Société de Sociologie de Genève, and Russian mother Marthe Hentzelt, who taught at the Institut Jean-Jacques Rousseau (Rousseau Institute), she spent her early childhood in Geneva, where she grew to be a compassionate girl with a love of nature and the outdoors.
 In 1929, when she was still a teenager, she met Vikram Ramji Khanolkar.
 From a Marathi family, Khanolkar was a young Indian Army cadet undergoing training at the Royal Military Academy, Sandhurst in the United Kingdom, and was visiting Switzerland during a term break.
 Although he was many years older than she was, Eve fell in love with him.
 Her father however, did not agree to let her go away to a faraway country like India but Eve was a determined young woman, and her love was strong.
 She followed Vikram to India a few years later, and in 1932, she married him in Lucknow.
 She subsequently changed her name to Savitri Bai Khanolkar.

 Indian connection

-Savitri Bai identified so closely with Hindu traditions and ideals, that her integration into Indian society was smooth and effortless.
+Savitri Bai identified so closely with Hindu traditions and ideals, that her integration into Indian society was simple.
 She was a vegetarian, learned to speak fluent Marathi, Sanskrit and Hindi and learned Indian music, dance and painting.
-She always claimed she had been "born in Europe by mistake" as she was an Indian soul, and woe unto him who dared to call her a "foreigner"!
+She always claimed she had been "born in Europe by mistake" as she was an “Indian soul” and disliked being referred to as a “foreigner.”
 She was so fascinated with Indian culture she read extensively from Hindu scriptures and had a deep knowledge of India's ancient history and legends.
 It was this knowledge which led Major General Hira Lal Atal, the creator of the Param Vir Chakra, to ask for Savitri Bai's help in designing a medal that would truly symbolize the highest bravery.